puneeth-sarji/PulseMate/README.md

 - Flask team for the web framework
 - Tailwind CSS for the styling framework

-## 📞 Support

-For support, email support@pulsemate.com or open an issue in the repository.

----

 Made with ❤️ by the PulseMate Team